 Schedule an Appointment Today

-If you are searching for the right tooth replacement option for your smile, visit The Stein Center for Advanced Dentistry for the care you need.
-We offer a wide range of tooth replacement options, including dental bridges and implant-supported bridges, to fit your oral health needs, cosmetic goals, and budget.
+If you’re searching for the right tooth replacement option for your smile, visit The Stein Center for Advanced Dentistry for the care you need.
+We offer a wide range of tooth replacement options like dental bridges and implant-supported bridges.
+Dr. Stein will find the right bridge to fit your oral health needs, cosmetic goals, and budget.

 To explore your options and learn more about restorative dentistry, visit our Skokie, IL dentist office for a consultation.
-Schedule your appointment by calling 847-750-3125 or request an appointment online.
+Call us today at 847-750-3125.
+You can also request an appointment online.